How to Heal a Broken Heart:19 Ways

 3. Seek support from loved ones

 You don’t have to go through heartbreak alone.
 Reach out to family and friends who truly care about you.
-Talking about your feelings can ease your burden and help you feel less alone.
+Talking about your feelings is the best way to know how to heal a broken heart.
+It can ease your burden and help you feel less alone.

 - How to do it: Surrounding yourself with love and support is one of the most effective ways to mend a broken heart.